 Whether you’re someone who wants to wind down at night with a short story, fill the empty moments with poetry, or allow yourself to get swept into a novel that illuminates the past and delves deep into our present cultural realities, you’re sure to find something from Erin Bartels that challenges, inspires, and entertains.

-The Bone Garden (working title) COMING JANUARY 2019 from REVELL BOOKS
+We Hope for Better Things COMING JANUARY 2019 from REVELL BOOKS

 I Hold the Wind (working title) COMING NOVEMBER 2019 from REVELL BOOKS